leoladifrancesco/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first; optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more words, this quote emphasizes that over-concentrating on optimizing code before it's fully functional or without evidence-based performance bottlenecks can result in overly complex solutions and introduce unnecessary bugs.
 It's a reminder to prioritize code quality, readability, and design for scalability before diving into premature optimizations.

+# 2024-01-20
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable code that is easy to understand and maintain.
+This often involves making deliberate choices about abstractions, avoiding unnecessary complexity, and following established principles and patterns.
+Remember that you're not just writing code for the computer to execute but also for other developers (including future you) to comprehend and collaborate on.
+Always be mindful of the potential trade-offs between adding new features and preserving code integrity and elegance."

+In essence, today's programming wisdom advocates for the core values of simplicity, clarity, and maintainability over short-term gains from complex and hard-to-understand solutions.